 16. Conquer the Shotover Canyon Swing in Queenstown

 Imagine tiptoeing to the edge of a platform.
-Looking down you see that hundreds of feet below you lies a gushing river.
+Looking down you see that hundreds of feet below you lie a gushing river.
 Then a voice behind you starts to countdown ” 3..2..1..
 Jump”.
 And suddenly the wind is tearing at your face as you plummet towards the water.
-After falling 200 feet you feel a tug in your harness, but instead of being bounced up, like bungee jumping, you are quickly shot through the Canyon in a massive 600-foot swing.
+After falling 200 feet, you feel a tug in your harness, but instead of being bounced up, like bungee jumping, you are quickly shot through the Canyon in a massive 600-foot swing.
 Gulp!

 However, what really makes this Canyon Swing more terrifying than bungee jumping is the variety of different jump styles, each one more daring than the last.
-Want to dangle over the edge from a chair, before being dropped without warning?
+Want to dangle over the edge of a chair, before being dropped without warning?
 You can!
 Want one of the employees to kick you off the ledge in an epic “This is Sparta” moment?
 Well, you have that option too!
 In all, there are 10 different ways to conquer the Shotover Canyon so every adventurer can find the perfect style that suits them.

 17. Go Canyoning in Queenstown

 One of the most adventurous things I did during my trip to New Zealand was canyoning in Queenstown.
-As the most touristic city in all of New Zealand,
+As the most touristic city in all of New Zealand, there is an endless amount of things to do in Queenstown.
+As a result, it can be hard to choose the best adventure.
+But believe me, if you go canyoning, you won’t be disappointed!

 A canyoning tour will have you ziplining over the canyon, repelling down cliff faces, jumping off cliffs, swimming through rivers, and so much more.
 I consider myself somewhat of a “thrill-seeker” so I had my doubts about how exciting canyoning would be to me, but it exceeded my expectations and my heart was racing the entire time!

 The canyoning experience in Queenstown is also a very good value in comparison to many of the other adventure tours in the area.
-For only $189 NZD, this four-hour long tour includes transport from Queenstown to the river, all your gear, professional guides, and snacks.
+For only $189 NZD, this four-hour-long tour includes transport from Queenstown to the river, all your gear, professional guides, and snacks.
 To me, it was an excellent value and everyone on our tour had a great time!

 18. Ride the Queenstown Luge